 - Start the process online and select whether you’re refinancing or paying for school.

-- Fill out the application — including any personal, loan and school information.
+- Fill out the application — including any required personal, loan and school information.

 - Compare offers and select a lender and rate from the marketplace.

-Make sure you get an explanation from the lender as to why your loan was rejected.
+If you’re turned down, reach out to LendKey to ask why.
 It’s possible that you have too little credit, income or job history to qualify.